 Coming home was a blend of bitter and sweet.
 I just finalized moving to an apartment in Denver and was picking up my belongings in storage.
+In some ways, it felt like the “grand adventure” was coming to an end.
 But it was hard not to feel anything but overjoyed on that late September afternoon.
 Shooter trotted merrily next to us, occasionally breaking into a sprint ahead, as I recalled every twist and turn on the carriage road.

 Day and I dropped our packs beneath Erect Direction (5.10c), and we started up the first pitch of 5.8 perfect hand crack.
 Atop the GT ledge, I gazed up at the massive roof.
 In the last several months, I’ve seen a lot of them.
 I’ve stood beneath massive Obed roofs and sandstone ceilings at the T-wall.
 I’ve sweated and sworn my way through roof cracks in Zion.
 And yet, nothing is quite like a Gunks roof.

 The second pitch places you in an awkward position underneath a few underclings to a right facing corner.
-The difficult part (and crux of the entire route) is getting to the traverse!
-Using crack technique in the Gunks felt so foreign to me, but not surprisingly, was very helpful.
-I slammed a 4 inside the crack and used a chicken wing to scrunch my body up higher.
+The difficult part (and crux of the entire route) is getting to the traverse.
+Using crack technique in the Gunks felt so foreign to me, but was also very helpful.
+I slammed a number 4 inside the crack and used a chicken wing to scrunch my body up higher.

 After belaying Day up to the corner, I then placed two pieces of gear.
 I reached and felt nothing, just air, and retreated back to my stance.
 “A little ambitious for my first climb back, eh?”
 I said to Day.
 I tried again.
 I got my feet as high as I could and stretched my body and–BLAM.
 There it was.
 I found the huge jug over the lip and listened to the sweet hum of my feet cutting and body swinging through the air for a moment.
 The moves were invigorating, the hold felt so comforting and for a brief, sweet moment, it really felt like I was flying.

 The traverse on pitch three was airy and beautiful, standing on those little ledges for your feet.
 Playing around with gear and casually conversing with Scott at his belay, I smiled.
-I’d missed Scott the most.
+I’d missed days like this with Scott the most.

 We lay at the top and watched the sunset together.
 It was my birthday.
 We didn’t climb birthday pitches or try really hard on something.
 We just sat together and soaked in the last rays of light that the sky had to offer, and then rapped off into darkness.
 It was all I wanted.

-Sean McDowell and I packed up the rest of my car with boxes from storage and started driving the next day.
+Sean McDowell from New York City helped me pack up the rest of my car with boxes from storage the next day.
+He had some time off of work and offered to help me move across the country (who freaking does that?)
 We dipped south and visited friends in Chattanooga, but then started heading west.
 Sean put the pedal to the floor and as the street lights began to soften, I held Shooter close to me in my lap.
-She slept peacefully and I could feel a smile spread on my face as I finally began to crash, too.
+She slept peacefully (and even started to snore) and I could feel a smile spread on my face as I finally began to crash, too.
 The adventure that I was so worried about ending wasn’t over quite yet.